wunderwuzzi23/blog/content/posts/2022/device-code-phishing.md

 # Mitigations

 1. The easiest is likely to entirely disable the Device Code flow in your organization, unless there is a true business need to support it.
-1. Keeping the time window short to ensure an attack succeeds are unlikely.
+1. Keeping the time window short to limit an attacker's chance
 2. Reviewing and monitoring the device code flow initiator and the host that grants access.
 Both of these hosts/devices should likely be coming from a similiar IP address.

 # References